dmitrigur/object_utility.js/README.md

 flag - is needed when the last node of clone is autoarray, it determines, either value is to be pushed to array (true) or is to be unshifted (false).

-CheckObject (root object, address array,[value any value]) returns boolean root - fragment of array clone, in existence of what a coder is certain.
+CheckObject (root object, address array,[value any value]) returns boolean.

+  root - fragment of array clone, in existence of what a coder is certain.

   address  - array of fragment of array clone nodes keys in existence of what a coder is uncertain.